richardagalvez/jekyll-now/_posts/2016-10-19-Research-Update: 2.md

 ---
 layout: post
-title: Thoughts on Entrepreneurship, Economics and the General Relativity - Fluid Dynamics duality.
+title: Entrepreneurship, Economics and the General Relativity - Fluid Dynamics duality.
 ---

 Well today was insane yet again.
 I'll keep this short since it's 12:30am and want to get some rest before the day starts up